clamsproject/mmif/specifications/index.md

 }
 ```

-This assumes that [https://schema.org/Clip](https://schema.org/Clip) defines all the features used in the `properties` dictionary.
+This assumes that [https://schema.org/Clip](https://schema.org/Clip) defines all the features used in the `properties` object.
 One little disconnect here is that in MMIF we insist on each annotation having an identifier in the `id` property and as it happens [https://schema.org](https://schema.org) does not define an `id` attribute, although it does define `identifier`.

 The CLAMS Platform does not require that a URL like [https://schema.org/Clip](https://schema.org/Clip) actually exists, but if it doesn't users of an application that creates the *Clip* type will not know exactly what the application creates.